Male Breast Cancer

 Radiation exposure, high levels of estrogen, and a family history of breast cancer are risk factors for male breast cancer.
 In particular, men with a mutation of the BRCA2 gene are at increased risk of developing breast cancer.

-Approximately 2,790 men in the United States were diagnosed with breast cancer in 2024 and about 530 died from the disease, according to federal statistics.
+Approximately 2,800 men in the United States will be diagnosed with breast cancer in 2025 and about 510 will die from the disease, according to federal statistics.

 Learn more about breast cancer in women.